Jalen Richard: 2020 season

 On February 5, 2020, Richard signed a two-year contract extension with the Raiders.

-In Week 2 against the Saints on Monday Night Football, Richard lost a fumble early in the fourth quarter, but later rushed for a 20-yard touchdown to help secure a 34–24 Raiders' win.
-He was placed on the reserve/COVID-19 list by the team on December 30, 2020.
+During Week 2 against the Saints on Monday Night Football, Richard lost a fumble early in the fourth quarter, but later rushed for a 20-yard touchdown to help secure a 34–24 victory for the Raiders.
+He finished the game with two carries for a season-high 26 yards and the aforementioned touchdown to go along with a 30-yard return.
+During a Week 9 31–26 road victory over the Chargers, Richard recorded a three-yard carry and a 19-yard reception to go along with two returns for 76 yards.
+He was placed on the reserve/COVID-19 list on December 30, 2020.

+Richard finished the 2020 season with 22 carries for 123 yards and a touchdown to go along with 19 receptions for 138 yards.
+He also returned 10 kicks for 240 yards.

 2021 season

 On September 2, 2021, Richard was placed on injured reserve.
 He was activated on October 9.

+Richard made his season debut in Week 5 against the Chicago Bears and finished the 20–9 loss with a four-yard reception.
+During a Week 9 23–16 road loss to the Giants, Richard recorded two receptions for 18 yards and five returns for 107 yards.
+In the next game against the Chiefs, he had a three-yard reception and three returns for 60 yards during the 41–14 loss.

+Richard finished the 2021 season with nine carries for 40 yards to go along with 12 receptions for 72 yards.
+He also returned 11 kicks for 227 yards.
+The Raiders finished second in the AFC West with a 10–7 record and qualified for the playoffs.
+During the Wild Card Round against the Bengals, Richard recorded a four-yard reception during the 26–19 road loss.

 Retirement

-On July 17, 2024 Richard announced his official retirement from the NFL at the age of 30 after being a free agent for the 2022 and 2023 seasons.
+On July 17, 2024, Richard announced his retirement from the NFL at age 30 after being a free agent for the 2022 and 2023 seasons.